Designations Congruent with Things: Chapter 9

 Newt stares at Hermann in open incredulity.

-“Independent?”
-Newt echoes, when his brain organizes itself back into talking.
+“Independent?” he echoes, when his brain organizes itself back into talking.
 “Like anyone could unambiguously classify your three events as ‘independent.’
-There is clearly an argument to be made for interdependence.
-There’s literally no way you can actually believe any of what you just said, and so I conclude that this is you, trying to reassure me with math.”
+There’s clearly an argument to be made for interdependence.
+There’s literally no way you actually believe any of what you just said, so I’m forced to conclude that this is you, trying to reassure me with math?”

-Hermann looks away from him, toward the, apparently, super fascinating blank wall.
+Hermann looks away, toward the super fascinating blank wall.

 Newt can work with that.